hujhax/austin-improv-wiki/Shows/Cochise.md

 ## History
 The name "Cochise" is a reference to a character in the Beastie Boys video "Sabotage", which traffics in the same genre as the improv show.

-The show premiered at [[The 2008 Out of Bounds Comedy Festival]], and then ran as [[The Hideout Theatre]]'s mainstage show from 11/29/08 to 12/20/08.
+The show premiered at [[Festival/The 2008 Out of Bounds Comedy Festival|The 2008 Out of Bounds Comedy Festival]], and then ran as [[The Hideout Theatre]]'s mainstage show from 11/29/08 to 12/20/08.
 After that, it played at the Long Fringe of [[Frontera Fest]] from 1/21/09 to 1/31/09, the first improv show to play the festival.
 Since then, it has played a smattering of other dates, including an appearance at [[The 40-Hour Improv Marathon]].

 It returned in 2014 for a June/July run as one of the first [[Hideout Student Mainstage]] shows.